HaveshHere/c2d-ev-learning-kit/README.md

 ## 🛠️ Features

-Here's what you can do with this hands-on EV educational ki:
+Here's what you can do with this hands-on EV educational kit:

 * **Interactive Touchscreen Quiz:** Work through guided multiple-choice questions on a 3.2" SPI TFT display (ILI9341 Driver + XPT2046 Touch) to master EV concepts.
 * **Sequential LED Power Flow:** Watch WS2812B addressable LEDs light up step-by-step across 3D-printed infrastructure models as you answer correctly, using color conventions (Red for AC, Green for DC) to trace energy paths.